Welcome to William Bellamy Primary

 Early Years Assessment gets an upgrade in the form of 'eyLog'!!

 We fully value parents as partners in children's learning.
 It is so important for our professionals to know about the interests, experiences, relationships and fun that children are having outside school.
 It helps us build a personalised, relevant curriculum for the child.
-Parents - please help us by sharing your vast knowledge of your child via 'eyLog'!
+Parents - please help us by sharing your rich knowledge of your child via 'eyLog'!

 Some steps to help set up this system: